noelnoche/udacity-fsnd-catalog/README.md

 9. Click "Create".
 10. In the Credentials screen, click the credentials you just created.
 11. Add the Client ID, Client secret and project ID to the `catalog/login/client_secrets_gpl.json` file.
-12. Add the Client ID as the `client_id` value in the `catalog/login/templates/base/login_main.html` file.

 **Facebook**